beyond-the-cloud-dev/soql-lib/README.md

 ## License notes

 - For proper license management each repository should contain LICENSE file similar to this one.
-- Each original class should contain copyright mark: © Copyright 2023, Beyond The Cloud Dev Authors
+- Each original class should contain copyright mark: Copyright (c) 2023 BeyondTheCloud.Dev